Loading

 Inspired by a world where healing flows like wine, we help you to work for healing in yours.

 Fault lines between ‘sacred’ and ‘secular’ can mute the former.
 (That is why it can be difficult to speak about ‘sacred’ things in ‘secular’ settings.
 It can be difficult to see how the ‘sacred’ has anything to do with the markets.
 They seem like oil and water.)
-So how do we talk about hope?
-How do we witness to what’s coming?
+So how can our speech be healed?
+How can we witness to—or speak about—‘sacred’ things in ‘secular’ settings?

-Indeed, perhaps work will matter more.
-Good wine will not be reserved for the winning few.
+There, good wine will not be reserved for the winning few.
 Sub-standard wine will not pander to the poor taste of the mass market.
-3 Then as it is for wine, so it is for us.
+3 This will be true of all our work.
 Our life’s work matters.
 Our life’s work will be reconfigured.
 Our life’s work will be made complete.
 4

 FORMAT(S)

-The course exists in both 9 x 30-minute sessions and 3 x 4-hour seminars.
-The 9 x 30-minute sessions (which make it ideal for Christian Workplace Groups to run over lunchtime) are:
+Witness@Work exists in both 7 x 30-minute sessions and 3 x 4-hour seminars.
+The 7 x 30-minute sessions (which make it ideal for workplace groups to run over lunchtime) are:

 Witness@Work (Video 1): Promises

 • II.
-The Cross – the death of Jesus deals with sin, which is a falling short of who we were made to be.
+The Cross— the death of Jesus deals with our falling short of who we were made to be.
+(Sometimes this is called sin.)
+How Jesus achieves this can be presented in different ways.
+(See the ‘HOW TO USE THESE BOOKLETS’ pdf below.)

 • III.
-The Holy Spirit – the Holy Spirit enables us to benefit from what Jesus achieves on the cross, thereby enabling us to be part of God’s plan to bless the nations.
+The Holy Spirit—the Spirit enables us to participate in all that Jesus achieves on the cross, thereby enabling us to become a conduit of blessing.

-• VII.
-Our Story – sharing our story by answering the questions: where am I on my spiritual journey?
+• V. Our Story—sharing our story by answering the questions: where am I on my spiritual journey?
 What difference does the resurrection make to my day-to-day life?

 • Witness@Work (Video 2): Stories

-• VIII.
-Our Prayer – sharing our story by answering the questions: why did I trust Jesus?
+• VI.
+Our Prayer—sharing our story by answering the questions: why did I trust Jesus?
 How did I put my trust in Jesus?
 What is a Christian?
 But before we talk to people about God, it is important to talk to God about people.

-• IX.
-Our Answers – to mitigate arguments, four responses can help: I don’t know; if I could answer all your questions, would you want to know Jesus?
+• VII.
+Our Answers—to mitigate arguments, four responses can help: I don’t know; if I could answer all your questions, would you want to know Jesus?
 Can I pray for you?
 Love, love, love.
 Special attention is given to the question of suffering.

 Each 3 x 4-hour seminar has its own format: